 The whole complex is open to visit from 9:30 a.m to 7 p.m (5 p.m in winter) and costs 6 EUR per person.
 There are options of audio guide for 3 EUR extra and guided tours for 6 EUR extra.

-Also built in the Manueline style, the chapel presents a complex iconography based on scenes from the life of Mary and Christ.
-It also presents symbols from the Temples which add for the mysticism of the place.
-There is a subterranean passage in the crypt of the chapel connecting it with the main house.
+Also built in the Manueline style, the chapel presents a complex iconography based on scenes from the life of Mary and the Christ.
+It also displays symbols from the Temples which add for the mysticism of the place.
+There is a subterranean passage in the crypt of the chapel connecting the chapel with the main villa located down the hill.

 However, the highlight of Quinta da Regaleira is undoubtedly its mystic garden full of symbolism regarding alchemy, masonry and the Knights Templar.
 Designed by Italian architect Luigi Manini, the garden presents an initiation quest for paradise based on the idea of Dante's Inferno: to get to heaven you must pass through the mundus inferus (underground world).
 In this sense, there is an impressive set of dim-lit (some would say even scary) underground walkways and grottoes leading to the pearl of the garden: the Initiatic Well.